russellgordon/ics3u-s1-2024-25/content/source-ics3u/shared/Tasks/Trading Cards, Part 2.md

    ![[Screenshot 2023-01-12 at 10.06.32 AM.png|400]]

-5. Now work to complete each item described above in the [[Trading Cards#Success criteria and exemplar|success criteria]].
+5. Now work to complete each item described above in the [[Trading Cards, Part 1#Success criteria and exemplar|success criteria]].

    ==Please remember to commit and push your work regularly.==